RyeRob/stats-map/README.md

 # About
 This project allows users to select a city and country by clicking on the map.
 Weather from the nearest city and statistics about that country will appear.

-## Currently Working
+## Done
-- Getting data from weather and statics APIs
-- Dropping pin to get co-ordinates and reverse geocode
+- Get weather for city where pin is dropped
+- Get statistics for country where pin is dropped

+Note: Not all locations currently working as the stats APIs that's used to search data doesn't recognize some region names.
+Most parts of North American, Europe and Austrailia work.

 ## Needs Work
-- Some places on map have a differetly formatted object than others causing no info to display
-- Closing info cards
+- Set up error handling on API call
+- Adding more stats for countries

+## Planned
-- Having multiple info cards open side by side to compare countries
+- Having multiple info cards open side by side and ability to close them
-- Place pin on map when a location is text search
-- Look into more API options for statistics
+- Text search that places pin and displays stats
+- Start marker and info at current location using IP address